Abhishekojha38/yocto-playground/README.md

 We are going to use `cqfd` to build the yocto in docker.

-Now prepare and build the yocto `qemux86-64` image.
+Now prepare and build the yocto `qemu` image.

 ```bash
 export CQFD_SHELL=/bin/bash